Navigating Spatial Reasoning Tests: Tips and Strategies for Success

 Speed is of the utmost importance in this type of test.
 (Remember you are being benchmarked against other candidates, so literally every second counts.)

-This part of your spatial reasoning test does exactly what it says on the tin.
+This part of your spatial awareness test does exactly what it says on the tin.
 You will be presented with a shape, along with a series of potential mirror images.
 It’s your job to pick the correct mirror image.

 Here’s an example: